COVID-19 FAQS for People with Epilepsy and Carers

 Call your doctor’s office or your country’s coronavirus service line if you think you may have COVID-19.

 The most common symptoms of COVID-19 are fever and a dry cough.
 Most people have mild symptoms and can recover at home.
 If you live with other people, stay away from them as much as possible.
-Follow local guidance with regards to isolation.
+Follow local guidelines with regard to the isolation policies.

-If you have any of these symptoms, seek medical attention right away:
+If you have any significant symptoms such as the following, seek medical attention right away:

 - Difficulty breathing